quantori/pyforge-python-school-3/ProjectIdea.md

 #### Requesting Appointments
 1. **Submit Request:** Provide details about the appointment request, including complaints, additional text, and preferred time.
-2. **Await Confirmation:** Receive confirmation or scheduling details for the requested appointment.

 ### 3. Hospital Admin